SimplyRFiD Wave User Manual

 - Image selector - Ability to add or capture an image to associate with the tag.
 Drag screen down to show image selector.

 - Mode selector - Switches mode between Asset (Single Tag), Batch (Multiple Tags) and Marker.
-In Asset and Batch mode, the additional fields enabled through the Quick Tag Settings in the Settings page will be shown on the list.

 - Location - Displays the locations that can be associated with a new tag.